tycwando/CXT2/README.md

+# CXT2 CHANGELOG

+### Version 1.0.0

-## CXT2 UPDATES
+## General
-- updated client sided state machine to be more responsive to the client.
-- entirely recoded the movement in contrast to the prior update.
+ updated client sided state machine to be more responsive to the client. entirely recoded the movement in contrast to the prior update.